10 Nonperishable Foods You Must Stock for a Power Outage Situation –

 7.)
 Canned Chili

 Canned chili tastes better if heated, but it doesn’t absolutely have to be heated.
 You can use it to make a burrito with tortilla shells.
 The Hormel cans now have the pop top, so they don’t even require a can opener.
+This is just one example of possible meals without electricity.

 If the stuff in your fridge is still edible, you can even use it to make what my cousin introduced to us as “college nachos.”
 College nachos have cream cheese, canned chili, and shredded cheese served with tortilla chips or corn chips.